KallDrexx/ParME/Readme.md

 The flexibility in defining how particles behave is done while minimizing branching and virtual calls by relying on code generation.
 If a specific behavior isn't desired for a set of particles than that behavior won't exist in the particle's code at all.

+## Usage

+### MonoGame

+(More detailed instructions coming)

+Note that this library uses the `System.Numerics.Vectors` NuGet package.
+This dependency does not automatically work in Desktop (old) style C# projects by default due to assembly bindings.
+This will cause a `FileLoadException` with a message such as `Could not load file or assembly 'System.Numerics.Vectors`.

+To fix this, edit the `csproj` file and add the following to the first `PropertyGroup` node: `<AutoGenerateBindingRedirects>true</AutoGenerateBindingRedirects>`.
+That should solve the issue.